Seattle's Child

 There’s plenty to do, and there’s something for everyone.
 You choose your own level of challenge.
 Critter Camp offers smaller rides for the littles.
 Coaster Alley offers truly terrifying roller coasters for thrill seekers.
 We saw one coaster get stuck, and that was my sign to stick to the lower-intensity rides.

-Silverwood is big enough to be fun for the whole family but not so big you’re completely defeated at the end of the day.
+Silverwood is big enough to be fun for the whole family, but not so big that you’re completely defeated at the end of the day.
 You can meander along, check out the rides, and pick the ones you want to try.
-Unlike Disney, you don’t need a master’s thesis to prepare for your trip, and you’re not glued to your phone the whole time trying to strategically book Lightening Lanes.
+Unlike Disney, you don’t need a master’s thesis to prepare for your trip, and you’re not glued to your phone the whole time trying to strategically book Lightning Lanes.
 This is how theme parks should be.

 There, I’ll say it: Silverwood is better than Disney.